Matt McKeon

-Matthew (Matt) John McKeon (born September 24, 1974) is an American retired soccer midfielder who played seven seasons in Major League Soccer.
+Matthew John McKeon (born September 24, 1974) is an American retired soccer midfielder who played seven seasons in Major League Soccer.
 He earned two caps with the United States men's national soccer team and was a member of the 1996 U.S. Olympic soccer team.

 Youth

 McKeon was born in St. Louis, Missouri.
 McKeon graduated from De Smet Jesuit High School where he was a Parade Magazine High School All American soccer player his senior season.
 He was also the 1992 Gatorade Boys Soccer Player of the Year.
 A product of Saint Louis University, where he was a 1994 and 1995 First Team All-American.
 In 1996, the Missouri Athletic Club awarded him the Hermann Trophy.

 McKeon is one of 22 college players to be part of the 40-40 club, having both 40 goals and 40 assists in their college career.

 Professional

 On March 4, 1996, McKeon was the first pick in the 1996 MLS College Draft, going to the Kansas City Wizards.
 He was known as a tough defender, and led the league in fouls committed during the 1997 season.
 The Wizards traded him to the Colorado Rapids for Chris Henderson in November 1998.
 A year later, the Rapids traded him and Peter Vermes to the Wizards for Scott Vermillion, an allocation, and an exchange of draft picks.
 McKeon was a "salary cap casualty" in the 02/03 offseason, being cut from the team despite strong play.
 In seven seasons in MLS, McKeon scored 13 goals and 19 assists in league play.